sammarks/cloudformation-video-thumbnail/README.md

 ## Features

 - Automatically generate thumbnails at predefined offsets for any video files uploaded to a S3 bucket.
+- Reports the duration of videos to SNS as well whenever it is found.
 - Send notifications about updates and error messages to a SNS topic.
 - Deploy with other CloudFormation-compatible frameworks (like the Serverless framework).
 - All functionality is self-contained within one CloudFormation template.
 Delete the template, and all of our created resources are removed.